 If you like chicken, go for the “Fried Endorian Tip-yip” served with quinoa-curry salad.
 My favorite dishes are the “Smoked Kaadu Ribs” served with a blueberry-corn muffin and cabbage slaw, as well as the “Yobshrimp Noodle Salad” with spicy Thai dressing and cilantro.

 For a quick bite go for the “Ronto Wrap” (roasted pork and a grilled sausage served on a pitta) at Ronto Roasters.
 If galactic food is not your thing, but a great drink is, make sure to visit Oga’s Cantina, the seediest establishment on Batuu.
 Here, Captain Rex, the former Star Tour droid pilot, takes on the role of DJ, spinning galactic tunes.

-In alien proprietor Oga Garra’s establishment, off-worlders are asked to make reservations on the website beginning at 7am the day of their visits.
-Reservations often book out for the day within 30 minutes.
+In alien proprietor Oga Garra’s establishment, off-worlders are asked to make reservations on the website.
 If you get one of the coveted spots, make sure to try the “Bespin Fizz” (a bubbly Cosmopolitan) and the “Outer Rim.”
 If your reservation is early in the morning, try the “Spiran Caf” or the “Bloody Rancor.”
 After all, it’s five o’clock somewhere in the galaxy.